seb-dev-62/wol-rpi/README.md

 ### We'll install this on ubuntu server 24.04 LTS

-First, install the required dependecies if not install
+First, install the required dependencies if not installed

 ```bash
   sudo apt update && sudo apt upgrade